Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 ## Process access and Environment variables

-Accessing s3 requires a bucket name, and the `app.py` code shows we also need to have the `submission_id` (we have our own id from the graphql, but that’s not interesting).
+Accessing s3 requires a bucket name, and the `app.py` code shows we also need to have the `submission_id` (we have our own id from the graphql, but that's not interesting).

-We are also still missing AWS environment variables with tokens and keys… Where did those disappear to?
+We are also still missing AWS environment variables with tokens and keys...
+Where did those disappear to?
 Forked processes will inherit env from the parent.
 Well a closer look at the `app.py` code shows what happened to those:

 ```python
    stored_env_values = {}